-The CEO is to date one of the most influential people in China, both from an economic point of view (he still owns 9.7% of Tencent and has a net worth of $71.8 billion, as of February 2021), and from a politic and philanthropic point of view.
+The CEO is to date one of the most influential people in China, both from an economic point of view (he still owns 9.7% of Tencent and has a net worth of $71.8 billion, as of February 2021) and from a political and philanthropic point of view.
 He recently donated $2.3 billions worth of Tencent Holdings Limited stock towards his own foundation, a very large commitment.

 Yuxin joined Tencent in 2000, and he worked previously at Huawei Technologies Co., Ltd.

 He holds a Bachelor of Science in Computer Science and Engineering from the University of Electronic Science and Technology of China and an EMBA degree from China Europe International Business School (CEIBS).